Watching at the dragon's den

 Dragonflies are stunning and amazing insects, reaching speeds of up to 36 km per hour.
 Watching the dramas of their world unfold can be breathtaking.

 I've often passed dragonflies and damselflies when out walking on a summer's day and been distracted by their dazzling colours, but I'd never taken time out to stop and watch them before.
-So I asked naturalist and fellow Web Editor, Mark Ward, to tell me more about these magnificent insects.
+So I asked naturalist Mark Ward to tell me more about these magnificent insects.

 We chose the sunniest part of the day to go dragon-hunting.
 As cold-blooded creatures they rely on the heat of the sun for energy and so are much more active and easier to see when the sun's out.